What is Census 2021?

 You’ll find two exclusive best-practice video lessons from a Primary Maths Specialist at MEI on the subjects of the ‘NHS and the census’ and ‘What is the census?’
 These video lessons can be played to your pupils in school or at home, or they can be used to help you prepare a maths lesson.

-There will also be a live video lesson from Professor David Olusoga on the subject of ‘Equality, representation and the census’.
-Once you’ve registered, you’ll be sent more information on this and when to tune in.
+There is also a video lesson from Professor David Olusoga on the subject of ‘Equality, representation and the census’.

 Can I access all of the resources online too?

 Yes!
 You can view the ‘Resources for teachers’ tab on the Let’s Count! website at letscount.org.uk to find all of the lesson plans, editable PowerPoint presentations, wall display material and videos.

 Can I still take part in Let’s Count! if we have another lockdown or my school closes due to COVID-19?

 Yes.
 The Let’s Count! education programme has been developed so that the resources are flexible, time-saving and designed to support your school through COVID-19 as part of your recovery curriculum.
 The aim is to help re-engage children and families in learning and to celebrate your local community.
 The resources have been designed to teach children both in the classroom and at home.
 During a lockdown, you could use the video lessons and home learning project.

 How can I spread the word about Census 2021 to parents at home?

 You can help spread the word about Census 2021, and the importance of filling in the census questionnaire, by using your social media and direct communication channels with parents.
 We’ll provide social media and newsletter templates on the Let’s Count website to help you.
 Please also hand out the take-home leaflets to pupils, which will be supplied in your resource pack.

 Who can I contact if I need more information?